Dream of Death,

 I had a dream quite a while ago.

-In my dream, I ran away to the forest to escape and survive from my fear, death, and cruel memories which I tenderly called father.
+I ran away to the forest to escape and survive from my fear, death, and cruel memories which I tenderly called father.
 When I encountered with a house in the middle of mysterious dark woods, I felt that the house is for the people who already died long time ago.
 I saw my mom among the people who watched me through the big windows, and I felt that the haunted place will be my new home.

 When I hesitated to get closer to the house, a beautiful translucent silk glided through the air like an airwave and cut off my head from my body.